centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/create-snmp-traps-definitions.md

 The result will have the form:  Interface GigabitEthernet0/1 ( NAS Server ) linkUP.
 State: up

-* The **Insert trap's information into database** box, if checked, records the SNMP trap information in the database field can be used to define whether or not to classify the traps by day in the database.
+* The **Insert trap's information into database** box, if checked, records the SNMP trap information in the database.
+This field can be used to define whether or not to classify the traps by day in the database.
 * The **Timeout** field expressed in seconds is used to define the maximum processing time of the event including the pre-processing commands (PREEXEC) and post-processing commands (special command).